 Ed Check, Ph.D., an associate professor in art education and visual studies at at Texas Tech University, is committed to empowering individuals and communities through art and education.
 One of the first self-identified gay art educators in the United States, Dr. Check co-founded the Caucus for Lesbian, Gay, Bisexual, Transgendered, Queer Issues in the National Art Education Association.
 His recent art and research focuses on working-class, sexuality, and race issues.
 Currently he is co-developing a Worker's Museum in Manitowoc, Wisconsin.
 He has served on Studies in Art Education review board and as coordinator of the Caucus of Social Theory in Art Education.

-Kim Cosier, Ph.D., isassociate dean of the Peck School of the Arts and associate professor of art education at the University of Wisconsin-Milwaukee.
-She is the founding director of the Milwaukee Visionaries Project, an after school program for middle school students, which teaches media literacy through production and critical engagement with animation and video.
+Kim Cosier, Ph.D., is Professor of Art Education and Director of Community Engagement in Peck School of the Arts at the University of Wisconsin-Milwaukee.
+She is the founding director of the Milwaukee Visionaries Project, (mkevisionaries.com) an after-school program for middle and high school students, which teaches media literacy through production and critical engagement with animation and video.
 She holds a Ph.D. in Curriculum and Instruction with emphases in Art Education and Social Foundations of Education from Indiana University, Bloomington.
 Her research interests focus on the interconnected issues of gender and sexuality, alternative education for at-risk youth, anti-biased teacher education, urban education, and art and education for social justice.
 Her essay in Visual Culture & Gender, volume 2, is linked here.

 Elizabeth Garber, Ph.D., is professor of art at the University of Arizona and Chair of the Art and Visual Culture Education Division.
 Published widely in journals and anthologies, her research involves ceramics as material culture, and gender issues and social justice in art and visual culture education.
 Recent work on gender is focused on manifestations of feminist influence in young women's alternative culture.
 The role of craft in our lives as visual and material culture, and questions of craft as arts-based research characterize her current research in craft.
 Among numerous awards, she was Fulbright Professor to University of Art and Design, Helsinki, Finland in 2000; is a Distinguished Fellow of the National Art Education Association; a standing member to the Council for Policy Studies in Art Education; received the Pacific Higher Education Art Educator Award; the Kenneth Marantz Alumni Award given by Ohio State; and the Mary Rouse Award from the Women's Caucus of the NAEA.
 She is currently associate editor of the Journal of Cultural Research in Art Education, and serves on numerous editorial boards.